ravachol/kew/docs/DEVELOPERS.md

 ### Contributing

-For further information on how to contribute, see the file CONTRIBUTING.md.
+For further information on how to contribute, see CONTRIBUTING.md.